ConceptExplorer/CoolSyncBackup/README.md

 ## About This Project

 This project was developed with the assistance of Microsoft Co-Pilot, an advanced AI companion designed to enhance productivity and creativity.
-Special thanks to Co-Pilot for its invaluable support in bringing CoolSync to life!
+Special thanks to Co-Pilot for its invaluable support in bringing CoolSync Backup to life!